aravindhsampath/aravindh.net/content/posts/Notes-NL/index.md

 Maar wat nu?
 Je moet het huis misschien nog opknappen - You may still have to X wat mag je in je huis veranderen? - What can you [ in X ] change?
+Heb je een X? - Do you have a X?